-Hackers take advantage of vulnerabilities make DNS attack possible.
+Hackers take advantage of vulnerabilities to make DNS attacks possible.
 In order to understand, how DNS attacks actually work, you will have to first understand how DNS works.

-For those who don’t know, domain name system is a protocol that interprets an alphabetic domain name into IP address.
-In short, its major function is to convert a user-friendly domain name into the computer-friendly IP address.
+For those who don’t know, the domain name system is a protocol that interprets an alphabetic domain name into IP address.
+In short, its major function is to convert a user-friendly domain name into a computer-friendly IP address.

 How DNS Works?

 When a user types a domain name in the browser, a program available in the operating system known as ‘DNSresolver‘ searches for the IP address of that domain name.

 First, the DNS resolver searches its own local cache and check if it already has the IP address for that domain.
 If it does not find it in the local cache, It queries a DNS server to check if it knows the accurate IP address for that domain.

 DNS servers work in a loop which means they are able to query each other to find the DNS server that knows the correct IP address of the domain name.

 As soon as the DNS resolver locates the IP address, it returns the IP address to requesting program.
 DNS caches domain addresses for future use as well.

 Though Domain Name System is quite powerful yet it seems less focused on security.
 Maybe that’s why we are noticing different types of DNS attacks.